thebaldgeek/thebaldgeek.github.io/DragonOS.md

   AutomaticLogin = ubuntu
   ```
 Reboot the pi and log in via your VNC client.
-## ZeroTeir ##
-Next is optional, but I always add my ZeroTeir network.
-(Its simply a small VPN - Virtual Private Network - a secure tunnel over any network, including the Internet)

-I access all my local and remote Pis (and a few Windows PCs needed for Jaero etc) via ZeroTier.com and can not speak more highly of it. .
-Here is how to quickly install it on a fresh Pi:
-`curl -s https://install.zerotier.com/ | sudo bash`
-`sudo zerotier-cli join YourZeroTeirNetworkID`
-Authenticate and name this Pi by going to your network on their website then continue.
-`sudo touch /var/lib/zerotier-one/networks.d/YourZeroTeirNetworkID.conf`

 ## VNC server
 Enable cut/paste in VNC by adding ubuntu as a user in the VNC server.